StammeringMan/Project-Euler/README.md

 ---------------------------------------------------------------------------------------------------------------------------------

-Problem 1: Multiples of 3 and 5
+Problem1: Multiples of 3 and 5

 function sum(){
   var n = [];